omidarmat/webDevNotes/react/react.md

 }
 ```

 > Note that we have used the `callback` inside the effect, and therefore we have to mention it in the dependency array.
 But doing this will lead to an infinit loop of errors, which we cannot deal with just yet.
-So we remove the ability of this custom hook to receive a callback function as an argument.
+So we remove the ability of this custom hook to receive a callback function as an argument. [more about this later...]

 6. Call the custom hook in the `App.js` and pass the required arguments into it.
 You should store the returned values from it into related variables.
 We can use destructuring since we are actually returning an object from the custom hook: